 Teen Treatment Programs For Substance Use

-As one of the leading treatment programs for teen girls struggling with issues such as substance use and experimentation, Solstice West helps guide young women along their healing journey.
+As one of the leading treatment programs for teen girls and assigned female at birth struggling with issues such as substance use and experimentation, Solstice West helps guide teens along their healing journey.
 Solstice West takes a whole person approach to substance use treatment for teens.
-We can’t just treat the symptoms of drug or alcohol use – it’s important to consider the whole person and all of her social, emotional, and academic needs.
+We can’t just treat the symptoms of drug or alcohol use – it’s important to consider the whole person and all of their social, emotional, and academic needs.
 For most teenagers, experimenting with substances is just one way they cope with other unmet needs.

 The guide is meant to be comprehensive, but as such, not every section will be applicable to everyone.
 Instead, we invite you to click on the links in the table of contents to jump to the sections that most interest you.

 How Does Solstice RTC Help Teens with Substance Use?

 Solstice West creates a loving and caring environment for teens to explore the underlying reasons for their substance use.
 By utilizing an individualized approach with a variety of modalities, which include Motivational Interviewing, Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), and Equine Therapy, we are able to create a trusting and effective therapeutic rapport.

 It is important to consider the other factors in making a residential program an appropriate choice for our students.
 One is academics: many students that have substance use issues are very intelligent but have fallen behind in school.
 With our small class sizes and credit recovery options, our students can get back on track to graduate with their peers.
 Solstice West also wants to make sure that teens develop interests that replace their substance use behaviors.
 We teach healthier outlets and use of time with the goal of creating awareness of opportunities for sober fun.
 Our Adventure Therapy program helps build relationships through shared experience rather than a shared history of abuse.

 What are the causes of substance use in teens?